Poppulo

 Create an inclusive, transparent work environment from the top down by including a Senior Management Spotlight section where employees get to know the company's top executives.

-Think about developing a series of Q&As as a short video where management answer questions about their roles, their ideas, or plans for the business, and even a non-invasive personal question.
-Creating video content means employees get to see the face behind the name, establishing stronger trust and transparency, and a sense of "we're in this together".
+Consider developing a series of Q&As as a short video where management answers questions about their roles, ideas, business plans, and even a non-invasive personal question.
+Creating video content means employees see the face behind the name, establishing more vital trust, transparency, and a sense of "we’re in this together".

 A day in the life of employee/team

-Give individuals and teams an opportunity to shine with an In Profile section.
-In large, or even small, organizations, employees might not know exactly what certain individuals or teams do or how they contribute to the business.
+Allow individuals and teams to shine with an In Profile section.
+In large or small organizations, employees must learn what particular individuals or groups do or how they contribute to the business.

-A 'day in the life' interview with a team or an individual is a great way to put employees and their work in the spotlight.
-Make sure to include photos of the team or individual being profiled to accompany the interview, and keep the interview short – five key questions are enough.
+A ‘day-in-the-life interview with a team or an individual is a great way to put employees and their work in the spotlight.
+Include photos of the team or individual to accompany the interview, and keep the discussion short – five key questions are enough.

 Customer success story employee newsletters

-Nothing showcases your company better than real-life stories of your products or services in action.
-By including customer case studies in your internal newsletter employees get a glimpse of how your products or services are delivering benefits to your customers.
-You may already be developing written case studies or even video case studies for your external marketing efforts, so why not include one in every issue of your internal newsletter.
+Nothing showcases your company better than real-life stories of your products or services.
+Employees can see how your products or services benefit your customers by including customer case studies in your internal newsletter.
+You may already be developing written case studies or even video case studies for your external marketing efforts, so why not include one in every issue of your internal newsletter?

-Hearing real stories from real customers is a great way for employees to get an insight into the products or services they may have been involved with developing or delivering and can generate a feel-good factor about the work they're doing.
+Hearing real stories from real customers is a great way for employees to get insight into the products or services they may have been involved with developing or delivering and can generate a feel-good factor about their work.

 In the news

 Consider adding a section that highlights how the company has made the news.
-Include customer or project wins, any awards or accolades that have been achieved, details on product launches that have made the news, or any other successes during the quarter.
+Include customer or project wins, any awards or accolades achieved, details on product launches that have made the news, or any other successes during the quarter.

-Adding images of headlines or links to articles about the business, and even links to radio interviews or TV appearances gives employees the opportunity to see how the company is seen by the outside world.
-Showcasing your media mentions is also a good way to foster a sense of pride as employees are seeing your successes firsthand.
+Adding images of headlines or links to articles about the business, and even links to radio interviews or TV appearances, allows employees to see how the outside world sees the company.
+Showcasing your media mentions is also an excellent way to foster pride as employees see your successes firsthand.

 CSR corner

 Critical to the success of any CSR strategy is staff involvement.
-It’s vital that you engage with them and encourage them to make suggestions, whether it’s for charities to support or activities that will make a difference.
-By highlighting projects, events, and initiatives in the company newsletter you can create a real buzz around your CSR strategy.
-Add in photos and a short write-up of particular events, making sure to highlight the impact they've made.
-This could be linked to your 'in the news' section if any specific event has made the headlines.
+You must engage with them and encourage them to make suggestions, whether for charities to support or activities that will make a difference.
+You can create a real buzz around your CSR strategy by highlighting projects, events, and initiatives in the company newsletter.
+Add photos and a short write-up of particular circumstances, highlighting their impact.
+This could be linked to your ‘in the news section if any specific event has made the headlines.

 Photo diary